tdewin/best-practices-guide/resource_planning/interaction_with_vsphere.md

 thresholds for datastores containing non-critical systems can be increased to avoid throttling.

-### vCenter Server Connection Count
+## vCenter Server Connection Count

-If you attempt to start a large number of parallel Veeam backup jobs (typically, more than 100, with some thousand VMs in them) leveraging the VMware VADP backup API, you may face two kinds of limitations:
+If you attempt to start a large number of parallel Veeam backup jobs (typically, more than 100, with some thousand VMs in them) leveraging the VMware VADP backup API or if you use Network Transport mode (NBD) you may face two kinds of limitations:

 -   Limitation on vCenter SOAP connections
 -   Limitation on NFC buffer size on the ESXi side

 All backup vendors that use VMware VADP implement the VMware VDDK kit in